linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.08.2025
+- Topic: 200+ Features.
+Think Bigger.
+- Directory: /posts/2025/August/15
+- Description: ``` With Web4 Classic, you can elevate your online identity to a completely new level.
+Over 200 functions are available for you to design your social network so that it truly reflects who you are.
+Find your voice in a world full of possibilities. ```

 ### 14.08.2025
 - Topic: Web4 SNaaS Prototype
 - Directory: /posts/2025/August/14